Britney Spears' ex convicted of trespassing in wedding raid - KESQ

 Britney Spears’ ex convicted of trespassing in wedding raid

 VENTURA, Calif.
-(AP) — A man once briefly married to Britney Spears was convicted Friday of aggravated trespassing and battery at the pop star’s June wedding.
+(AP) — A man once briefly married to Britney Spears has been convicted of aggravated trespassing and battery at the pop star’s June wedding.

-Jason Alexander, 40, pleaded no contest to the two misdemeanor counts in a California court.
+Jason Alexander, 40, pleaded no contest to the two misdemeanor counts in a California court, prosecutors in Ventura County announced Thursday.
 The Ventura County judge sentenced him to the 64 days he has already served in jail.

 Prosecutors dropped charges of felony stalking and misdemeanor vandalism.

-Note: This story has been updated to show that the conviction was announced Thursday, not Friday.